OPEN today

 Coverage of bus preservation, restoration, museums and events.

-Friends of the Classic London Buses of the Fifties Newsletter (no website) : Subscription rates are U.K. £35 per annum and all overseas countries £55 per annum*.
-UK e-mail only £7 per annum with overseas e-mail customers free because of costs to collect this small amount; subscribers to the paper copy are entitled to a free e-mail copy if required.
-Cheques should be made payable to “Friends of Classic London Buses of the Fifties” (IN FULL) and not to individuals.
+• Friends of the Classic London Buses of the Fifties Newsletter (no website) : Subscription rates are U.K. £35 per annum and all overseas countries £55 per annum*.
+UK e-mail only £7 per annum with overseas e-mail customers free; subscribers to the paper copy can obtain a free e-mail copy if required.
+Cheques payable to “Friends of Classic London Buses of the Fifties” (IN FULL) and not to individuals.
 Send to: Robin Hood, The Grange, 61, High Street, Northwold, Norfolk, IP26 5NF.

 Publishers of high-quality books about London buses and other transport subjects.